 - The Rival: Stone Cold Steve Austin, Triple H. Later Randy Orton indirectly, as he tried to duplicate the Rock's success as a "third generation superstar".

 - Rogues Gallery: Triple H, Stone Cold Steve Austin, Kurt Angle, The Undertaker, Chris Jericho and most recently John Cena.

-- Self-Deprecation: After ripping John Cena about The Marine at the 2008 WWE Hall of Fame, Rock added he was only kidding and said, "Hey, you know what?
+- Self-Deprecation: After ripping John Cena about The Marine at the 2008 WWE Hall of Fame, Rock added he was only kidding:"Hey, you know what?
 I made Doom.
 Did you see it? *beat* Yeah, no one else did either."

 - Since his 2011 return he's made several jokes about The Tooth Fairy.

 - Serial Escalation: He was very muscular as a wrestler and at the beginning of his acting career.
 Then he bulked up even more in preparation for Pain and Gain.
 Then he bulked up EVEN MORE to play Hercules.
 He's gotten so big that if it wasn't for his distinct smile, it's sometimes hard to tell that he's the same guy who entered the mainstream as the Scorpion King.
 This does not seem to be helping his wrestling career, oddly enough, as he received numerous injuries during his return work with John Cena, The Shield and CM Punk.

 - Running Gag: In recent years, almost all of his characters either have a background as either an accomplished athlete or elite military background, justifying why even his more "normal" characters have such a massive build and ass-kicking skills.